smileidentity/smile-identity-core-java/README.md

 ##### get_web_token method

-This function provides a wrapper around a hosted web session; it returns a stringified JSONObject containing an active web token
+This function provides the token to be used for authentication when using our hosted web session; it returns a stringified JSONObject containing an active web token.

 You will already have your Web Api class initialised as follows:
 ```java